Licensing of activities involving animals

 Should you have any questions about the requirements or whether or not you need to apply for a licence please get in touch.

-Please complete the part 1 form, and the relevant part 2 form for the type of activity you wish to carry out.
+Please fill in the part 1 form, and the relevant part 2 form for the type of activity you wish to carry out.

 Once your application has been received and checked, we will be in touch so that an inspection of your premises can be arranged.